 MMO: You’re right, you start hearing from scouts how certain guys lose a step or two after a certain age.

 Mike: Yeah, you got all these metrics and everything else now.

 MMO: Are you a fan of the new metrics and advanced stats in the game?

 Mike: Some of them, I mean the numbers don’t lie obviously.
-But the numbers don’t tell the whole story and when that takes place you discredit… I think that’s what happening to Andrew McCutchen now.
+The numbers don’t tell the whole story and I think that’s what happening to Andrew McCutchen now.
 The numbers have gouged him and everyone saying he can’t play.
 I think that’s gouged his game in center field, just because it doesn’t add up one year doesn’t mean you’re dead.
-There are some things you can improve on, I remember one time they said that I couldn’t do this or whatever else it is and I’m like okay, I’ll just show you.
+There are some things you can improve on.
+I remember one time they said that I couldn’t do this or whatever else it is and I’m like, okay, I’ll just show you.
 It’s like okay, you said I can’t do that, I learned to play shallow in center field because everyone was talking about how good Andruw Jones was at going back on the ball and this, that and the other.
-And I was like, man s*** I can do that easily!
+And I was like, s*** I can do that easily!
 So I’m going to work on that in batting practice and I’ll be able to go back so I’m going to take away these singles and I know I can go back to the wall, partly because I played in Seattle where the ball hung up, so it’s kind of just understanding everything that kind of takes place.

 I kind of engaged myself in every moment being on the field and trying to be engaged with the game and sometimes it’s good and sometimes they were bad because I took it to heart because I tried to perfect as much as I possibly could at the craft and have my people feel really good about it who I played with.

 MMO: Backtracking a bit, what about New York sold you when you were a free agent in the offseason of 2003?